Rad Power RadCity 5 Plus Review

 Our Analysis and Test Results

 Rad Power is one of the most popular brands in the electric bike market with a large selection of models to suit varying needs and preferences.
 The RadCity 5 Plus is the latest in their RadCity line of commuter bikes with an updated frame design and semi-integrated battery for a more polished and updated look.
-This Class 2 model has a powerful 750W motor along with a large 672Wh battery, and it proved to be a top performer amongst the e-bikes we tested.
-Read on to see how it compares.
+This Class 2 model has a powerful 750W motor along with a large 672Wh battery, and it proved to be a top performer amongst the best electric bikes we tested.

 Despite the word "city" in the name of the RadCity 5 Plus, it strikes us as a bit more of a comfortable commuter than a true city bike.
 That's certainly not a bad thing, as this bike has super steady handling and a comfortable, smooth ride thanks to girthy tires and quality front suspension.
 The seated position is fairly relaxed with a somewhat tall front end, though an adjustable stem and a huge range of seat height adjustment give the rider the ability to dial it in to their needs and preferences.
 Rad Power has equipped it with quality components that simply work well, and it also comes loaded with all the features you need right out of the box.